Your Genesys Blog Subscription has been confirmed!

 Focus on learning modules that provide metrics for improving employee performance.
 The content should have specific targets for each role and give employees resources and recommendations to meet them.
 You can use these during agent onboarding and continue as they grow in their positions.

 Automated coaching creates a more positive dynamic; it allows supervisors to recognise and reward positive behaviors, and schedule training and feedback sessions, as needed, for onsite and remote employees.
-When this is triggered by artificial intelligence (AI), it speeds up the process and manages coaching to completion — taking the burden off administrators.
+When coaching is triggered by artificial intelligence (AI), it speeds up the process and manages coaching to completion — taking the burden off administrators.

 Two years ago, 10% of banking employees worked remotely.
 Now it’s about 80% — and with no physical connection to a banking environment.
 Gamification is a good way to keep agents connected with your organisation and with each other, and to accelerate onboarding for new employees.